usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 The recorded TOF readings are relative to the sensor's reference frame and must be transformed into the world frame.
 This is simple to achieve with some linear algebra.

-To get from the sensor frame to the robot frame requires a rotation (the 20 degree skew) and a translation (the TOF are mounted to the front of center).
+Getting from the sensor frame to the robot frame requires a rotation (the 20-degree skew) and a translation (the TOFs are mounted to the front of the center).
 Then we can go from the robot's frame to the inertial (world) frame through a second rotation and translation.

 The sensor frame into the robot frame is calculated: